helpergroup/claude-ai-skill-of-the-week/README.md

 # claude-ai-skill-of-the-week
-Curating the greatest Claude Skills that actually change how you work.
+Curating the greatest Claude AI Skills that actually change how you work.

 # AI Skill of the Week